darekkay/dashboard/docs/changelog/README.md

 ## Unreleased

+- :sparkles: New widget: Image.
 - :construction_worker: Let the widget generator create a properties file.
 - :book: Use an accessible accent color for the documentation.

 ## 1.1.0 (2019-12-05)

-- :sparkles: Add a new widget: Chemical Element of the Day.
+- :sparkles: New widget: Chemical Element of the Day.
 - :rocket: Add a button to clear input fields.
 - :construction_worker: Prepare the architecture to support remote-driven widgets.
 - :construction_worker: Replace `redux-observable` with [redux-saga](https://github.com/redux-saga/redux-saga).